nefarius/docs.nefarius.at/docs/projects/VirtualPad/Runtime/Collecting-Traces.md

 ## Preparations

 !!! important "Only necessary once"
-    If you've performed this step once before, you can skip it!
+    If you've performed this step once before on this PC, you can skip it!

 Download the file [`nssvpd_debugging.reg`](nssvpd_debugging.reg) to some arbitrary location on your PC and execute it.
 Confirm the upcoming dialogs and **reboot once** (important)!